 Issue Description 1.
-Market Solutions to Loop Flow: Buy-Through of Congestion Unscheduled power flows, particularly around Lake Erie, can negatively impact both electric system reliability and market operations.
+Market Solutions to Loop Flow: Buy-Through of Congestion • Unscheduled power flows, particularly around Lake Erie, can negatively impact both electric system reliability and market operations.
 The NYISO is conducting a comprehensive investigation of transaction scheduling and pricing protocols and incentives in order to assist its efforts to work with PJM, MISO and IESO to develop an alternative long-term solution to address mitigate the market and reliability impacts of unscheduled Lake Erie power flows.
 The results of this ongoing analysis have been, and will continue to be, shared with stakeholders to facilitate an informed discussion of a viable long term solution for managing loop flow.
 At the May 24, 2010 MIWG meeting NYISO provided updates on the six initiatives identified in the January 12, 2010 Broader Regional Markets report: Interface Pricing Revisions Regional PAR Coordination Operating Guide Parallel Flow Visualization Buy-through of Congestion Market-to-Market Coordination Enhanced Interregional Transaction Coordination A third joint Broader Regional Markets - Solutions to Loop Flows stakeholder technical conference to be hosted by PJM is being planned for August 2010.
 This conference is expected to focus on the Buy-Through of Congestion proposal for addressing loop flows.

-Description Description NYISO plans to prepare a Broader Regional Markets initiatives status report and submit it to FERC in July 2010.
+Issue Description Issue 1.
+Market Solutions to Loop Flow: Buy-Through of Congestion (continued) NYISO plans to prepare a Broader Regional Markets initiatives status report and submit it to FERC in July 2010.
 NYISO stakeholders approved the conceptual design of enhancements to the interface pricing methodology for periods in which the Michigan-Ontario PARs are not available to minimize Lake Erie Loop flows at the June 2, 2010 Business Issues Committee (BIC) meeting.
 NYISO will continue with the design process, stakeholder approval for any necessary tariff changes, and include this effort in its 2011 budget planning and prioritization process.
+The NYISO's January 12, 2010 status report addressing Broader Regional Markets initiatives received conditional approval from FERC on July 15, 2010.
+In its order conditionally approving the solutions proposed by the ISOs and RTOs, FERC directed ITC, Midwest ISO, PJM, and NYISO to provide answers to a number of additional questions by August 15.